craftingcity/The-Known-World/Prenotes Mar 28 24.md

 Jerran has second watch, and will be alone.
 Alergra has third watch, and will be alone.

-There is a standing force of 6 squads of 20, 2 of Cousins, 1 of Apes, 1 of Spines, and 2 of Hounds.
+There is a standing force of 6 squads of 20, 2 of Cousins, 1 of Apes, 1 of Spines, and 2 of Hounds stationed in [[Black Egal]].

 ### What happened?